Djbetamax/google-search-clone/README.md

 This project is a clone of the google search design.
 It has the search bar, the logo, header and a footer.

-Doesn't do the functionalities and maybe has size conflicts, but will be corrected soon*.
+**Doesn't do the functionalities and maybe has size conflicts, but will be corrected soon.**

 ## Preview Picture